tstatler/doctools/guides/node/releasenotes/README.md

 # Node.ACS Release Notes

+## 6 December 2013 -- version 1.0.10

+  * Fixed an issue where a application could not be published due to node-tar not generating the correct headers for certain NPM modules.

+## 23 November 2013 -- version 1.0.9

+  * Fixed an issue where the CLI was not working on Windows systems.

 ## 22 November 2013 -- version 1.0.8

   * New Node.ACS library method to make generic REST API calls to ACS.
 For more information, see